 What has the music industry ever done for you?

 May 2016, Dukes @ Komedia 2 | CLICK HERE FOR INFO

 The music industry is notable for its high number of freelancers, entrepreneurs and SMEs.
 This makes it an exciting and dynamic place to be, but throws up a number of unique challenges.

 How can the industry better train its people – both on and off stage – about an ever-changing business?
 How can we foster a more diverse music community?

-Speakers include: Notting Hill Academy’s Ewan Grant, CI’s Kieron Faller, Women Produce Music’s Katia Isakoff, songwriter Carla Marie Williams, BIMM’s Phil Nelson, Royal Albert Hall’s Alice Roberts, Universal Music’s Ray Pope, Bigsound’s Maggie Collins, Help Musicians UK’s Richard Robinson, University Of Westminster’s Sally Gross, VICE’s Alex Hoffman, artist manager Ellie Giles, singer-songwriter Pat Dam Smyth, journalist Marcus Barnes, creative consultant Clare Scivier, Music Supports’ Andy Franks and Mark Richardson, ATC Management’s Ric Salmon, Killing Moon’s Achal Dhillon, Ont’ Sofa’s Scott Quinn and BIMM’s Angelique Sabine.
+Speakers included: Notting Hill Academy’s Ewan Grant, CI’s Kieron Faller, Women Produce Music’s Katia Isakoff, songwriter Carla Marie Williams, BIMM’s Phil Nelson, Royal Albert Hall’s Alice Roberts, Universal Music’s Ray Pope, Bigsound’s Maggie Collins, Help Musicians UK’s Richard Robinson, University Of Westminster’s Sally Gross, VICE’s Alex Hoffman, artist manager Ellie Giles, singer-songwriter Pat Dam Smyth, journalist Marcus Barnes, creative consultant Clare Scivier, Music Supports’ Andy Franks and Mark Richardson, ATC Management’s Ric Salmon, Killing Moon’s Achal Dhillon, Ont’ Sofa’s Scott Quinn and BIMM’s Angelique Sabine.
 And your host for the day is Andy Malt of CMU.